KMJQ: KMJQ

-The station was relaunched in 1977 as KMJQ, with the branding "Majic 102 FM", becoming Houston's first FM station to carry an urban contemporary format.
-It went on to obtain high listenership among African American audiences, as well as a diverse audience in the Houston market.
+On February 20, 1977, "Majic 102 FM" launched as the first FM station in Houston to carry an R&B format.
+The call letters were changed to KMJQ on April 8, 1977.
+KMJQ was an instant success, debuting in second place with an 8.6 share in its first ratings survey.
+As disco music grew in popularity, Majic shifted to an all-disco format in June 1978 and was the number one station in Houston throughout 1978 and 1979.
+The format would evolve to urban contemporary as disco faded in 1980.
+Majic maintained its strong ratings and was the number one station in 30 of 40 surveys during the 1980s.

-KMJQ was sold by Keymarket Media to the San Diego-based Noble Broadcasting in 1988; it became co-owned with KYOK months later, which transitioned from an R&B/Soul format to a full-fledged Urban Contemporary format as "YO!
-1590 Raps" in the early 1990's.
+KMJQ was sold by Keymarket Media to the San Diego–based Noble Broadcasting in 1988; it became co-owned with KYOK months later, which transitioned from an R&B/Soul format to a full-fledged Urban Contemporary format as "YO!
+1590 Raps" in the early 1990s.

 In the early 1990s, KMJQ changed its branding to "Majic 102 Jams" or just simply "102 Jams".
 Some reggae was played in rotation during the transition, along with R&B, soul, gospel, new jack swing, jazz, funk and hip hop.
 It gained some competition from KHYS (now KTJM) in the mid-1980s for some time.
 But in 1991, KMJQ gained fierce competition from KBXX (the former KFMK) upon that station's relaunch.
 KBXX, then a rhythmic contemporary station (mixing in hip hop, R&B and some dance pop titles), quickly emerged as KMJQ's prime competitor for their mutual targeted audience demographic.
-The battle over the coveted 18-34 "urban" listening audience continued for three years, affecting KMJQ's dominance, as it fell behind KBXX and dropped in the ratings.
+The battle over the coveted 18–34 "urban" listening audience continued for three years, affecting KMJQ's dominance, as it fell behind KBXX and dropped in the ratings.

 Ownership changes

 The rivalry between KMJQ and KBXX ended in 1994, when KBXX was sold to Clear Channel Communications, who, a short time later, would buy KMJQ in 1995 from Noble, separating it from KYOK (then on 1590 AM).
-That year, KMJQ modified its format to urban adult contemporary and returned the "Majic 102 FM" branding.
+That year, KMJQ modified its format to urban adult contemporary and returned the "Majic 102" branding.
 From then on, the station focused more on R&B and classic soul music only and targeted an older audience, while co-owned KBXX focused on younger listeners.